 Whenever I read a book or article, I like to know where the author is coming from.
 So here is a brief look into me.
-I’m 39, a father, live in Littleton, CO, have a career in the healthcare field and have a master’s degree in healthcare administration.
+I’m 40, a father, live in Aurora, CO, have a career in the healthcare field and have a master’s degree in healthcare administration.

 I’m the oldest of 3 boys and I come from a conservative, Air Force-brat, raised in the church, W.A.S.P.
 (White Anglo-Saxon Protestant) background.
 So what do I have to offer my readers?
 It seems as though I’m just another one of those suburbanites attempting to offer my readers something they’ve already heard thousands of times.
 What have I endured and experienced that can add something in the lives of my readers they don’t already have?
 I am unique.
 I am not you.
 Therefore, you are also unique because you are not me.
 We both have things we can offer each other.

 Despite my very stable upbringing, I have had many trials, let-downs, tragedies, frustrations and sorrows that many of you will never experience.
 Not only am I a father, but I am a single father.
 My post divorce life has given me a brand new perspective on life that I have never thought possible.
-I’ve been able to find a “Braveheart” deep inside me that was always there but has never come to the surface until now.
+With God’s help, I’ve been able to find a “Braveheart” deep inside me that was always there but has never come to the surface until I realized it.
 I am a totally different man than I was in the fall of 2009 when my ex-wife and I separated.

 I have two of the most amazing kids any father can ask for.
 However, my kid’s mother has been pregnant four times.
 The first pregnancy ended in miscarriage and the second ended in a funeral.
 Because of experiencing the death of one of my children and by working in the healthcare field, the brevity of life is very real to me and I take it seriously.